samaratrilling/Makestagram-Swift/P5-Connecting-to-Parse/content.md

 All features in *Makestagram*, e.g. posting photos, following friends, etc. will require a logged in user.
 This means that before we can start building our actual app, we need a way for a user to log in.

-I however don't want to start this tutorial with building a login screen.
+However, I don't want to start this tutorial with building a login screen.
 For now we should provide a fake login mechanism so that we can start working on the core features of the app.

 Later in this tutorial we will spend some time building a full login mechanism, including login with a Facebook account.